Chinese immigration to Puerto Rico: 20th century

 The first page of the Chinese Exclusion Act.

 When the United States enacted the Chinese Exclusion Act on May 6, 1882, many Chinese in the United States fled to Puerto Rico, Cuba and other Latin American nations.
 They established small niches and worked in restaurants and laundries.
 The Chinese Exclusion Act was a United States federal law which implemented the suspension of Chinese immigration.
 After the Spanish–American War, Spain ceded Puerto Rico to the United States under the conditions established by the Treaty of Paris of 1898.
 Chinese workers in the United States were allowed to travel to Puerto Rico.
 Some worked in the island's sugar industry, but most worked in re-building Puerto Rico's infrastructure and rail systems.
 Many of the workers in Puerto Rico decided to settle permanently in the island.

 One of the reasons that the Chinese community in Puerto Rico did not flourish was because, in 1899, the War Department ordered the American officials in Puerto Rico to enforce the Chinese exclusion laws, as requested by the U.S. Secretary of the Treasury.
 They believed that Chinese agents were preparing to flood Puerto Rico with Chinese from other countries, who would eventually move on into the United States later.
 Although Chinese nationals were not allowed to go from Cuba to Puerto Rico, those who were in the United States were permitted to travel back and forth between the United States and Puerto Rico without restrictions.
-The Chinese Exclusion Act was repealed by the 1943 Chinese Exclusion Repeal Act, although large-scale Chinese immigration did not occur until the passage of the Immigration Act of 1965.
+These laws were officially extended to the archipelago in 1904, following the continued pressure by the American Departments of Treasury and War (which by 1902 had forced any Chinese to receive a certificate to confirm their residence), remaining in place until asylum was offered to citizens of communist countries.